 Poor Livestock Management

-One Missouri family let their chickens roam free, exposing them to predators.
-In Canada, dairy cows went untended for months without milking.
+One Missouri family let their chickens roam free, leaving them exposed to predators.
+In Canada, dairy cows went months without milking.

-These blatant examples of animal neglect, whether intentional or not, jeopardize livestock health and productivity.
+These cases of neglect, whether intentional or not, harm livestock health and productivity.

 Underestimating Labor Requirements